To become a KASNEB student these are the requirements and the process to follow

 (b) Any other KASNEB technician or diploma examination certificate.

-(a) Secondary education (O level) certificate with an aggregate average of at least grade C+ (or equivalent) provided the applicant has obtained a minimum of grade C+ (or equivalent) in both English and Mathematics.
+(a) Secondary education (O level) certificate with an aggregate average of at least grade C+ (or equivalent)

 (c) KASNEB technician, diploma or professional examination certificate.

 (e) Such other certificates or diplomas as may be approved by KASNEB.

 (a) Applicants intending to take the May examination must be registered not later than 15th March, while those intending to take the November examination must register as students not later than the preceding 15th september.

 (b) Syllabuses are provided to applicants upon registration as students of KASNEB.

 (a) The annual registration renewal fee shall become due on 1 July following the first eligible examination sitting and annually thereafter.

 (b) Registration numbers for students who do not book for any examination within three years from the date of registration will have their numbers suspended. the suspended registration numbers will only be reactivated upon payment of a reactivation fee and the appropriate renewal.

 (a) Registered students who wish to take the examination must submit the prescribed entry forms, duly completed together with the appropriate examination fee on or before the specified dates.
 The closing date for the receipt of the entries for the December examination is the preceding 15 September and for the June Examination is the preceding 15 March.